upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

         - [x] Neocities
         - [x] GitHub
     - [ ] Finish the Reference section
-    - [ ] Finish the Troubleshooting section – Will this ever truly be
+    - [ ] Finish the Troubleshooting section
-      finished?
-    - [x] Finish the Resources section (will it ever be truly finished?)
+    - [x] Finish the Resources section – Will this and the above two ever truly be finished?
 - [ ] Add a End-of-tutorial Project where there's a step by step remake of a CYOA.
 - [ ] After the ICCT is written, go through the main tutorial and add everything that is possible into the Mechanics
+    * e.g., in the Backgrounds page, make a section on making static backgrounds, and link to the Reference
 - [ ] Chill with the quotes, and instead rewrite the quotes into information in my own words.
 - [ ] Add my own custom Viewer js file, this time adding: